neondatabase/website/content/docs/guides/vercel-app.md

     ![Create naturesnap project](/docs/guides/ns_create_project.png)

     Upon creating the project, you are presented with a dialog that provides connection details for your default project user.
 You will create a different user for the application, so you do not have to save this information.
-4. Create the database user named `naturesnap`, which the application uses to access the `naturesnap` application database.
+4. Create a database user named `naturesnap`, which the application uses to access the `naturesnap` application database.
 In the [Neon Console](https://console.neon.tech):
     1. Select **Users**.
     1. Select **New User**.
     1. Enter `naturesnap` as the user name.